-Our borrowings to pay the cash dividend could limit our future operational flexibility.
+Our borrowings to pay the cash dividend could limit our future operational flexibility and make us more sensitive to interest rate increases and cyclical downturns in our industry.

-We expect to incur debt under our new bank credit facility in order to pay all or substantially all of the special one-time cash dividend to our stockholders in the aggregate amount of approximately \$112 million.
+We expect to incur debt under our new bank credit facility in order to pay all or substantially all of the special one-time cash dividend to our stockholders in the aggregate amount of approximately

+\$112 million.
 Based on, among other things, our current stockholders' equity and our expected debt repayments during the next few months, we expect that our debt-to-capitalization ratio immediately after the distribution and the payment of the cash dividend will be approximately 22%.
 Our ability to make principal and interest payments on debt incurred to finance payment of the cash dividend will depend on our future operating performance, which will depend on a number of factors, many of which are outside our control.
 These factors include prevailing economic conditions, fluctuations in prices for our products, prices for natural gas and other energy costs and competitive and other factors affecting our business and operations.
 Although we believe that our cash flow from operations, together with our other sources of liquidity, will be adequate to make required payments on our indebtedness, finance anticipated capital expenditures and fund working capital requirements, we cannot assure you that this will be the case.

-In addition, the terms of our indebtedness will impose financial and other covenants on us and will limit the amount of cash or borrowings available to us in the future, and this could adversely affect our operations in various ways, including the following:
+In addition, the amount of indebtedness to be incurred to fund the special dividend and the related financial and other covenants to which we will be subject will limit the amount of cash or borrowings available to us in the future, and could adversely affect our operations in various ways, including the following:

-- our ability to respond to adverse economic and industry conditions could be limited; - we expect to dedicate a substantial portion of our cash flow from operations to the payment of principal and interest on our indebtedness, which will reduce the available cash to pay for future business activities, including acquisitions, significant investments or significant capital expenditures; and - we will have reduced ability to obtain additional financing to fund our future business activities.
+- the amount of our indebtedness incurred to fund the special dividend will make our results of operations more sensitive to possible future increases in interest rates; - in the event of a cyclical downturn affecting all or part of the construction products industry, our revenues could be reduced, which could impair our ability to meet our debt service obligations; - our ability to respond to adverse economic and industry conditions could be limited; - we expect to dedicate a substantial portion of our cash flow from operations to the payment of principal and interest on our indebtedness, which will reduce the available cash to pay for future business activities, including acquisitions, significant investments or significant capital expenditures; and - we will have reduced ability to obtain additional financing to fund our future business activities.